RiceAstroparticleLab/RiceAstroparticleLab.github.io/index.md

-# Computational Astroparticle Group

-The Computational Astroparticle Group at Rice University focuses on answering fundamental questions about the Universe by using advanced computational techniques, including machine learning, to gain insights in (astro)particle physics data.
-This group was founded in 2018 as part of two intiatives.
-First, a joint initiative for a multi-facutlry Cosmology Cluster hire within the Department of Physics and Astronomy.
-Second, the Provost's University-wide Data Science Intiative where this group serves as the physical science effort.

 ### Understanding the Universe with Data and Dark Matter Detectors

 Our research group focuses on using advanced computational methods to explore cosmic mysteries, specifically the nature of **dark matter**, an invisible substance that makes up most of the universe's mass.
 We develop tools that bridge **computer science** and **physics**, a unique approach known as [translational computer science](https://ieeexplore.ieee.org/document/9547673).
 This approach allows us to create new computational techniques while working on critical questions about the universe.